 All fire extinguishers are now coloured red and you need to look at the label to determine which type of extinguisher it is.
 The colour coding is as follows:

 - Dry powder Blue

-- Carbon dioxide Black (also the only extinguisher with a funnel on the delivery hose)
+- Carbon dioxide Black (only extinguisher with a funnel on the delivery hose)

 - Wet chemical Yellow

-Envesca offer two levels of fire courses, both of which offer advice and guidance on Fire Extinguishers.
+Envesca offers two levels of fire courses, both of which offer advice and guidance on Fire Extinguishers.